merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 We add up the completeness of each essential step and divide by the number of essential steps to get the completeness score for a given path through the module.

+**Step 3: Module completeness**
+By this time, we have a completeness score (a fraction between 0 and 1) for every possible path through the module.
+To get the completeness score for the module overall, we simply take the maximum of all these completeness scores.

+We can then check this number against the module completeness threshold (which is 0.75 by default).
+If the module completeness score is greater than or equal to the threshold, we mark the module as 'complete'.
+This boolean value is meant only as a way to easily filter through the modules output, and you shouldn't put too much stock in it because it covers up a lot of nuances, as you can tell from the details above :).